Skip to content

 What programming languages does Commerce Cloud use?

-The backend uses Java (Spring framework).
-The Composable Storefront uses Angular/TypeScript.
+The backend runs on Java (Spring framework).
+The Composable Storefront is Angular/TypeScript.
 Data modelling uses XML type definitions.
 Content management uses ImpEx (SAP’s proprietary import/export format).
-Build tooling uses Gradle.
+Build tooling runs on Gradle.

 How does Commerce Cloud handle scalability?